Victoria offers a host of spectacular coastal, cultural, and wildlife experiences within an easy drive of sophisticated Melbourne.

 See Australian wildlife at Phillip Island

-Watch the little penguins come home to their burrows in the sand and see fur seals and koalas in their natural habitats at Phillip Island, which has a host of wildlife experiences for the whole family.
-A 3½ hour round trip from Melbourne, Phillip Island is a perfect short getaway where you can relax on unspoiled ocean beaches, visit historic farms and even get an adrenalin fix on the Phillip Island Grand Prix Circuit.
+Watch the little penguins come home to their burrows in the sand and see fur seals and koalas in their natural habitats on Phillip Island, which has a host of wildlife experiences for the whole family.
+A 3.5-hour round trip from Melbourne, Phillip Island is a perfect short getaway where you can relax on unspoiled ocean beaches, visit historic farms and even get an adrenaline fix on the Phillip Island Grand Prix Circuit.

 Experience the good life on the Mornington Peninsula

-Undulating vineyards, farmland and ocean and bay beaches can all be found on the Mornington Peninsula, just an hour’s drive from Melbourne.
+Undulating vineyards, farmland and ocean and bay beaches can all be found on the Mornington Peninsula, just a one-hour drive from Melbourne.
 Enjoy long lunches at winery restaurants, swim with dolphins and seals in Port Phillip Bay, peruse country markets, pick strawberries, visit a wildlife sanctuary, ride horses along beaches and across vineyards, visit cheesemakers and distillers, farm stands and olive groves, go bushwalking and take pictures of Victoria’s colourful bathing boxes.
+After your adventure, unwind in the steamy waters at Peninsula Hot Springs.

 Relax in spa country